Dana Rosemary Scallon: Recent recordings

+In 2023, Scallon released a new version of her hit ‘Fairytale’ and gave a series of interviews including UTV Live, Good Morning Britain and GB News.

 2011 presidential campaign

 On 19 September 2011, at the Fitzwilliam Hotel on St Stephen's Green, Scallon announced she would be seeking a nomination to enter the following month's Irish presidential election.
 Carlow County Council was the first to nominate her.
 She was then nominated by other county councils thus becoming a candidate.
 There were seven candidates in total, five men and two women.

 In the first debate, held on RTÉ Radio 1's News at One, independent candidate Scallon explained she had delayed her entry into the race due to numerous family bereavements.
 Appearing on The Late Late Show alongside the other candidates, Scallon displayed a copy of the EU Constitution, telling her audience: "This is what this election is about.
 I have the knowledge and experience to be able to protect our sovereignty and that's the only question I think that's really urgent at this time."
 When asked by Ryan Tubridy if she would refuse to sign any bill threatening Bunreacht na hÉireann, she responded by saying, "You bet your boots I would".
 In fact, the President does not have such a veto power, being able only to refer a Bill to the Council of State for its consideration.

 Speaking on Newstalk's The Right Hook programme on 5 October 2011, Scallon said: "I am not anti Europe.
 I have always said that Europe, the concept of Europe is good.
 We want to be in Europe."

 It was revealed on 7 October 2011 that Scallon had dual US and Irish citizenship, but she denied hiding this from the public, saying that her US citizenship, which involved her taking an oath renouncing allegiance to Ireland, was not an issue then or now and she had no reason to hide it.